 “It’s a change of support.
 It’s a small pose,” Romanov explains.

 The movement shouldn’t require any effort.
 Romanov notes that the arms aren’t involved.
-It’s about taking pressure off the ground and… Continue Reading
+It’s about taking pressure off… Continue Reading

 When Pose Method creator Dr. Nicholas Romanov meets Bret Ellis, he notes his muscles.